es-repo/better-unit-tests/InCSharpWithXUnit/docs/README.md

 ## Test cases

 For every test case, `TestCases` class has a static method returning an array of objects to be passed as arguments to the `Test` method.
-The name of a test case method should describe the test case and preferably be in form of `{stateActualDescription}_{argsDescription}_{stareExpectedDescription}_{etc...}_{n}` where `n` is a serial number of a test case.
+The name of a test case method should describe the test case and preferably be in form of `{stateActualDescription}_{argsDescription}_{stateExpectedDescription}_{etc...}_{n}` where `n` is a serial number of a test case.
 A serial number is required to simplify finding a failed test.

 ### Structure